zyang37/text_analyzer/README.md

 <img src="samples/UI2.png" width="75%">

 ## Future Work
-- When first time clicking "Summarize" and "Answer"; the program when start download OR update the correspond models.
-And this process is very slow.
+- The program starts download OR update the correspond models, when clicking the "Summarize" and "Answer" buttons for the first time.
+This process is slow.
+The inference time is acceptable.

 - Better UI design